kingjosephm/vehicle_make_model_classifier/README.md

 1. Concatenating the year dimension would drastically increase the number of classes for the model to predict, from 574 to 5,287
 <br> </br>
-2. This would require significantly more data to ensure adequate image counts
+2. This would require significantly more data to ensure adequate image counts per class
 <br> </br>
 3. On the one hand, variation *within* make-models over time due to generational updates may degrade predictions.
 On the other, however, this may pale in comparison to differences *between* make-models.
 [Multivariate regression analyses](https://github.boozallencsn.com/MERGEN/vehicle_make_model_classifier/blob/main/results/TestSetAnalysis.ipynb) of a holdout set from our training images suggest the number of distinct years per make-model is not significantly related to differences in the F1-score, suggesting pooling years does not harm performance